 Self-assessment and development of strategies for succeeding in college-level academics.
 Topics include curricular planning, examination of skills, interests, and motivation, time management, and use of academic resources.
 Content covered through discussion, lecture, and activities.
 For reinstated and academic probation students only.
 1 credit.
 (EL)

 Introduction to academic life at Linfield College: instructor-student course expectations, classroom interactions, course terminology, e-mail etiquette, and availability of learning resources.
-Development of facility in reading academic sources, note taking, synthesizing information, and using complex sentence structure to write academic reports, essays, and research papers.
+Development of facility in reading academic sources, note taking, synthesizing information, and using academic sentence structures to write academic reports, essays, and research papers.
 Building fluency in academic vocabulary, competence in classroom discourse and oral presentation skills.
-Prerequisite: consent of instructor.
 4 credits.

 On-site practice of outdoor skills appropriate to the season and the terrain in Oregon's Cascade Mountains.
 May include climbing techniques, cross country and/or downhill skiing, map and compass use, shelter building, and food selection.
 Opportunities for study of geology, geophysical processes, and ecological balance.
 Focus on the development of self-confidence in coping with new problems and environments.
 Prerequisites: passing a pre-course physical and meeting instructor's performance requirements; MATH 105 or equivalent, or consent of instructor.
 Offered during Summer and January Terms.
 4 credits.

 IDST-211 An Overview of Careers in The Helping Professions